Algebras with a negation map: Metatangible triples and their systems

 \subsection{Uniform elements and height}

 $ $

-We shall see that it often is easier to work negation maps of second kind than of first kind, since then $a \ne (-)a$ implies $a+a \in \tT$.
-We call a meta-tangible $\tT$-triple \textbf{exceptional} if it is of first kind, of height $>2$.
-In this case, Case (ii) of Theorem~\ref{twoexamples} is ruled out, so the $\tT$-triple is $(-)$-bipotent.
-The main example is the layered $\tT$-triple (Example~\ref{AGGGexmod1}).
-Exceptional $\tT$-triples are sometimes a source of counterexamples, as in~Example~\ref{weird} below.
+A cancelative metatangible triple $\mathcal A$ is called \textbf{exceptional} if it is of first kind, of height $>2$.
+Case~(ii) of~Theorem~\ref{twoexamples} is ruled out, so $\mathcal A$ is $(-)$-bipotent.
+The main example is the layered triple (Example~\ref{AGGGexmod1}).
+Exceptional triples also are a source of weird counterexamples, as in~\cite[Examples~7.40 and ~7.42]{Row16v}.